skyzyx/set-game-demo/README.md

 > _“Three cards are a part of a set if, for each property, the values are all the same or all different.”_

-This is phrased ambiguously, and the examples given lead me to believe that the following is a better description of the rules.
+This is phrased ambiguously, and the examples given lead me to believe that the following is a more specific description of the rules.

 * Take 3 cards and look at each of their properties one-by-one.
 * If all cards have a different value for that property OR all cards have the same value for that property, then it _may_ be a set.